 Frequent visits by staff members and familiar people encourage patients to remain social.
 Activities can help; they should be enjoyable and provide some stimulation but not involve too many choices or challenges.
 Exercises to improve balance and maintain cardiovascular tone can also help reduce restlessness, improve sleep, and manage behavior.
 Occupational therapy and music therapy help maintain fine motor control and provide nonverbal stimulation.
 Group therapy (eg, reminiscence therapy, socialization activities) may help maintain conversational and interpersonal skills.

-The cholinesterase inhibitors donepezil, rivastigmine, and galantamine are modestly effective in improving cognitive function in patients with mild to moderate Alzheimer disease or Lewy body dementia and may be useful in other forms of dementia.
+The cholinesterase inhibitors donepezil, rivastigmine, and galantamine are modestly effective in improving cognitive function in patients with mild to moderate Alzheimer disease or dementia with Lewy bodies and may be useful in other forms of dementia.
 Efficacy wanes over time.

 Memantine, an NMDA (N-methyl-d-aspartate) antagonist, can be used in moderate to severe dementia.